-I think it’s time I shared another story from the MacBook – no point in them languishing there unread.
+I’ve missed a couple of weeks, but I’m back with a little Friday Flash from the MacBook.
 This is another story written for my writing group.
 I’ve held on to it thinking I might offer it up to be published elsewhere, but actually I’d just like to share it now.

 You may think this is trivial but trust me, if you were me you too would be sobbing as hard as I am right now on the kitchen floor.
 Oh yes, you too would be letting the snot, the tears, the saliva dribble freely, as the cool stone presses hard into your hands and knees, and the milk creeps like lava into the crevices.